gurrenm3/BTD-Mod-Helper/Documentation/BTD_Mod_Helper.BloonsTD6Mod.md

 Called when the games audioFactory is loaded
 <br/>
-Equivalent to a HarmonyPostFix on AudioFactory_Start
+Equivalent to a HarmonyPostFix on AudioFactory.Start

 ```csharp
 public virtual void OnAudioFactoryStart(AudioFactory audioFactory);